Division Ave is a short film written and co-produced by Michal Birnbaum.

 The piece is the fruit of the collaboration with Lorena Rodriguez.
 The two met in theater school and continued to work together after graduating.
 The Majority of professionals involved in the project are women, including director Tamar Glezerman and cinematographer Meg Kettell.
 In September 2016 Birnbaum and Rodriguez launched a successful Kickstarter campaign that was covered by major press and media outlets such as Nuestra Tele channel, Haaretz newspaper and Tablet magazine.
 Among the reward contributors was the Latin Grammy award winning band Mariachi Flor De Toloache.

-The film won a generous production grant from Panavision motion picture company which allowed the use of the most advanced filming gear as well as hiring the best New York crew.
+The film won a generous production grant from Panavision a motion picture equipment company, which allowed the use of the most advanced filming gear as well as hiring the best New York crew.

 Filming took place in different Brooklyn neighborhoods, including Williamsburg, Park Slope and Bushwick.
 It is expected to hit the festivals in 2018.

 A few days before Passover, Fernanda, a young Mexican woman, is hired by a Brooklyn cleaning agency to work in the local Jewish Hasidic community.
 Despite a prolonged wait for her payment, Fernanda continues to faithfully show up for work each day at Nechama’s house.
 An unexpected connection between the two leads to a fight for justice against the cleaning agency at fault, bridging the gaps between their very different worlds.